Al3xSk1/Kovalski-Info/content/additions.md

 ## Internships

 ### Software Engineering

-Worked as a Software Engineering Intern during WPI's A-Term 2025 for [QuickEst Estimations Inc.](https://www.getquickest.com/) working with Django and JavaScript.
+Worked as a Software Engineering Intern during WPI's A-Term 2025 for QuickEst Estimations working with Django and JavaScript.
 QuickEst is a SaaS company specializing in Satelite Mapping Estimates.

 ### Information Tech

  I primarily Assisted the IT dept. at my High School, where I worked on securing, assessing, and supporting the computers in the school's various computer labs.
 Worked briefly with Group-Access configurations within Windows 11.

 ### Live Streaming Tech

 Worked as the Live Stream Technician and Scoreboard/Timekeeper/Public Announcer depending on assignment.